Sir Thomas Brisbane Planetarium: History

+Facilities

 The Planetarium features the 12.5m diameter Cosmic Skydome (hemispherical planetarium theatre) with a maximum concentric seating capacity of 130.
 Extensive space exploration and astronomy displays in the Planetarium's Foyer and Gallery include the 1969 Apollo 11 Moon landing with a replica of Neil Armstrong's space suit and a 1/48-scale Saturn V rocket, meteorites, and numerous models of spacecraft, rockets, and astronomical instruments.

 In 2018, the first permanent Australian exhibit on Aboriginal and Torres Strait Islander astronomy - SKYLORE: Aboriginal and Torres Strait Islander Astronomy - was installed in the Gallery; this exhibit, the content sourced and curated by Dr Duane Hamacher, an astronomer and academic working closely with Aboriginal and Torres Strait Islander communities, features some of Australia's leading Indigenous Elders sharing their star knowledge for the first time.
-The original Zeiss star projector was removed from the Cosmic Skydome during the upgrade in 2010 and was placed on display in the foyer in early 2012.
-A replacement optical star projector by Ohira Tech was installed in the Cosmic Skydome in early 2013, and decommissioned in 2021.
 An observatory contains a permanently mounted Zeiss 15 cm refractor and a Meade 25.4 cm "Go To" Schmidt-Cassegrain telescope.

 The Planetarium runs more than 1,300 regular shows per year in the Cosmic Skydome for public and school groups, and occasional observing sessions in the observatory.
 During financial year 2017/2018, the Planetarium had more than 155,000 visitors with nearly 80,000 attending sessions in the Cosmic Skydome.